Foreign relations of India: West

 Independent India and Iran established diplomatic links on 15 March 1950.
-After the Iranian Revolution of 1979, Iran withdrew from CENTO and dissociated itself from US-friendly countries, including Pakistan, which automatically meant improved relationship with the Republic of India.
+After the Iranian Revolution of 1979, Iran withdrew from CENTO and dissociated itself from US-friendly countries, including Pakistan, which automatically meant an improved relationship with the Republic of India.

 Currently, the two countries have friendly relations in many areas.
 There are significant trade ties, particularly in crude oil imports into India and diesel exports to Iran.
 Iran frequently objected to Pakistan's attempts to draft anti-India resolutions at international organisations such as the OIC.
 India welcomed Iran's inclusion as an observer state in the SAARC regional organisation.
 Lucknow continues to be a major centre of Shiite culture and Persian study in the subcontinent.

 In the 1990s, India and Iran both supported the Northern Alliance in Afghanistan against the Taliban regime.
 They continue to collaborate in supporting the broad-based anti-Taliban government led by Hamid Karzai and backed by the United States.